Communist Party of Kampuchea: Clandestine existence in Phnom Penh

-From 28–30 September 1960, twenty-one leaders of the KPRP held a secret congress in a vacant room of the Phnom Penh railroad station.
-It is estimated that 14 delegates represented the 'rural' faction and seven the 'urban' faction.
+From 28 to 30 September 1960, twenty-one leaders of the KPRP held a secret congress in a vacant room of the Phnom Penh railroad station.
+Approximately 14 delegates represented the rural faction, and seven represented the urban faction.
 This pivotal event remains shrouded in mystery because its outcome has become an object of contention (and considerable historical rewriting) between pro-Vietnamese and anti-Vietnamese Khmer communist factions.
-At the meeting, the party was renamed as the Workers Party of Kampuchea.
+The party was renamed the Workers Party of Kampuchea at the meeting.
 The question of cooperation with, or resistance to, Sihanouk was thoroughly discussed.
-A new party structure was adopted and for the first time a permanent Central Committee was appointed with Tou Samouth (who advocated a policy of cooperation) as the general secretary of the party.
+A new party structure was adopted, and for the first time, a permanent Central Committee was appointed with Tou Samouth (who advocated a policy of cooperation) as the party's general secretary.

-His ally Nuon Chea, also known as Long Reth, became deputy general secretary while Pol Pot and Ieng Sary were named to the Central Committee to occupy the third and the fifth highest positions in the party hierarchy.
+His ally Nuon Chea (Long Reth) became deputy general secretary.
+At the same time, Pol Pot and Ieng Sary were named to the Central Committee to occupy the third and the fifth highest positions in the party hierarchy.
 Another committee member was veteran communist Keo Meas.
-In Democratic Kampuchea, this meeting would later be projected as the founding date of the party, consciously downplaying the history of the party prior to Pol Pot's ascent to leadership.
+In Democratic Kampuchea, this meeting would later be projected as the founding date of the party, consciously downplaying the history of the party before Pol Pot's ascent to leadership.

 On 20 July 1962, Tou Samouth was murdered by the Cambodian government.
 At the WPK's second congress in February 1963, Pol Pot was chosen to succeed Tou Samouth as the party's general secretary.
 Tou's allies Nuon Chea and Keo Meas were removed from the Central Committee and replaced by Son Sen and Vorn Vet.
 From then on, Pol Pot and loyal allies from his Paris student days controlled the party center, edging out older veterans whom they considered excessively pro-Vietnamese.